Women in Pakistan: President Asif Zardari Era

 Asif Ali Zardari was the 11th President of Pakistan.
 He is the widower of Benazir Bhutto, who twice served as Prime Minister of Pakistan.
 When his wife was assassinated in December 2007, he became the leader of the Pakistan People's Party.
-On 30 December 2007 he became Co-Chairman of the PPP, along with his son Bilawal Bhutto Zardari.
-On September 8, 2013, Asif Ali Zardari became the country's first president to complete his constitutional term.
+On 30 December 2007 he became co-chairman of the PPP, along with his son Bilawal Bhutto Zardari.
+On 8 September 2013, Asif Ali Zardari became the country's first president to complete his constitutional term.

-Appointment of women
+Women in Assemblies

 Female member of parliament and party loyalist Dr. Fehmida Mirza was appointed as the first female speaker in South Asia.
 During her tenure, Pakistan saw its first female foreign minister, Hina Rabbani Khar, its first secretary of defense, Nargis Sethi, deputy speaker of a province Shehla Raza and numerous female ministers, ambassadors, secretaries including Farahnaz Ispahani, Media Advisor to former President of Pakistan and co-chairman PPP, Sherry Rehman former ambassador of Pakistan to US, Fauzia Wahab, Firdous Ashiq Awan, Farzana Raja, Shazia Marri, Sharmila Faruqi, Musarat Rafique Mahesar, Shahida Rehmani and others held prestigious positions within the administration.

 Legislation for protection of women

 On 29 January 2010, the President signed the 'Protection against Harassment of Women at the Workplace Bill 2009' which the parliament adopted on 21 January 2010.
-Two additional bills were signed into law by the President in December 2012 criminalising the primitive practices of Vani, watta-satta, swara and marriage to the Quran, which used women as tradable commodities for the settlement of disputes, as well as punishing acid-throwing by life imprisonment.
+Two additional bills were signed into law by the President in December 2012 criminalizing the primitive practices of Vani, watta-satta, swara and marriage to the Quran, which used women as tradable commodities for the settlement of disputes, as well as punishing acid-throwing by life imprisonment.
 The government further established a special task force in the interior Sindh region in action against the practice of Karo-Kari, establishing helplines and offices in the districts of Sukkur, Jacobabad, Larkana and Khairpur.

 In 2012, the government revived the National Commission on the Status of Women established by General Musharraf for three years in 2000, later revived for three years at a time.
 The bill moved by government established the commission as a permanent body with the task to ensure the implementation of women protection legislation for abuses against women.

 In February 2012, the Muttahida Qaumi Movement held the world's largest women's political rally in Karachi, with an estimated 100,000 women in attendance.